What are Risperdal and Invega?

 Earlier cases tried with discovery in mind have not met with a great deal of success; a Philadelphia judge set precedent by suggesting that the warnings for Risperdal were adequately updated as of October 2006, when Janssen added a statistic about pediatric gynecomastia to its label.

 These are the most-cited reasons why the suit is more or less restricted at this time to young males.
-While it cannot be denied that the medication can cause other serious effects, many of them are effectively barred from pursuing damages because of these counter-arguments.
+While it cannot be denied that the medication can cause other serious effects, many people are effectively barred from pursuing damages because of these defenses.

 How Many People Are Affected by This Issue?